When you’re taking the time to broadcast on Facebook live, you want your content to reach as many of your ideal clients as possible.

 Now your livestream has been captioned, grab the direct link to the livestream from your Facebook page, and send an email to your email community letting them know of your livestream and why they will get value from watching the replay.

-By giving them the link to view the livestream on your page, those who click through will also be added to your remarketing audience/s.
+By giving them the link to view the livestream on your page, those who click through will also be added to your video viewing audience/s.
 You’ll also be making it easy for your email subscribers to like your page too.

 When people who don’t know you see your livestream, the social proof you have gotten from your engaged audience’s likes and comments will demonstrate that it’s worth their time to watch your replay too.